Starts with the illustrated leaflets prior to 1962

 1969 Price List.
 Features – The very rare Attack Force Set, 1661; some very strange box-top artwork as shown below.

-1968 Price List.
+A 1968 Price List.
 Features – The original James Bond autogyro; The Ariel Arrow motorcycle as a Series 1 plastic bag.
 The Chippie character is NOT part of the price list, but is a later hand-drawn addition!

 A later 1968 Price List.
 Features – significantly fewer kits than the earlier price list (left) and a noticeable price rise!

-Note that in the early 1980s (the Palitoy years) many of the Catalogues were “trade” and aimed at the retailer.
+The Catalogues from 1962 to present Note that in the early 1980s (the Palitoy years) many of the Catalogues were “trade” and aimed at the retailer.
 Several Catalogues also contained details of display stands and some catalogue numbers referred to boxed assortments of kits etc.

 1st Edition